 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
-Down hole EM surveying was undertaken using a Smartem24 receiver and DigiAtlantis probe.
-Transmitter loop was 100m x 100m and placed to maximise coupling with the modelled EM plate.
-Reading intervals were 2.5m up hole Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
-Drilling was undertaken by a Mount Magnet Drilling using a D800 drill rig.
+Diamond drilling is carried out to produce HQ and NQ core Sampling over selected intervals as determined by the geologist and cut using a core saw with half the material submitted to the laboratory and half retained for further study.
+In cases where duplicate samples are required the half-core sample is cut into quarter-core and submitted for assay Samples are bagged into numbered calico sacks and these are placed into plastic bags, sealed and labelled for transport Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
+Diamond drilling was undertaken by a Mount Magnet Drilling using a D800 drill rig.
 Drilling started from surface using HQ core until competent ground was reached where drilling changed to NQ.